dhdaines/playa/README.md

 print(f"Page {page.label} is {page.width} x {page.height}")
 ```

+You can also subscript `pdf.pages` in various other ways, using a
+slice or an iterable of `int`, which will give you a page list object
+that behaves similarly to `pdf.pages`.

+Pages and page lists can refer back to their document (using weak
+reference magic to avoid memory leaks) with the `doc` property.

 ## Accessing content

 What are these "contents" of which you speak, which were surely